 Key Takeaways

-- TSA rules allow blunt-tipped hiking poles in carry-on bags, while sharp-tipped poles must be checked.
+- TSA allows blunt-tipped hiking poles in carry-on bags, but sharp-tipped poles must go in checked luggage.

-- Pack poles in a protective case or disassemble them to prevent transit damage.
+- Pack poles in a protective case or wrap them in clothing to prevent transit damage.

-- Individual airlines and international destinations may have their own specific gear regulations.
+- Individual airlines and international destinations may have their own gear regulations.

-- If flying with poles seems too risky, consider renting them at your destination or using trail sticks.
+- Renting poles at your destination or using trail sticks avoids airport hassle entirely.

 Types of Collapsible Hiking Poles